Greater Seattle's Bellevue (Shopping) Square

 Photo from www.simon.com / Simon Property Group

 A snapshot of a Northgate-bound trainset on Seattle's Link light rail system.
 A route connecting downtown's Westlake Station with a Northgate terminal was built in two phases.
 The first opened in 2016, with the second commencing revenue service in the fall of 2021.
-Unfortunately, by the time train service reached the mall, it was being redeveloped.
+Unfortunately, by the time train service reached the mall, it was being demolished.

 Photo from www.soundtransit.org / Central Puget Sound Transit Authority